The Lee Gang – Murder & Thievery on the Texas Border

 The Lee Gang operated in Cooke County, Texas.

-In the mid-1880s, Cooke County, Texas, on the northern border of the Lone Star State, and the Chickasaw Nation just north in Indian Territory, were plagued by a gang of horse and livestock thieves led by James Lee and his brothers, Tom and Pink.
+In the mid-1880s, Cooke County, Texas, on the northern border of the Lone Star State and the Chickasaw Nation just north in Indian Territory (Oklahoma), was plagued by a gang of horse and livestock thieves led by James Lee and his brothers, Tom and Pink.

-James Lee was married to a Chickasaw woman who gave him the “right” to ranch in the Chickasaw Nation.
-Brothers Tom and Pink helped him with the ranch, located on the Red River near Delaware Bend and just east of Thackerville.
-But, the Lee brothers weren’t really in the mood to do any “real” ranching; rather, they would confiscate the herds of their neighbors, especially the large ranch of the Roff Brothers in the Arbuckle Mountains about two miles east of Berwyn.
-The Lee Ranch, located about twenty miles south of the Roff Brothers, soon became a safe haven for bandits and outlaws traveling between the Chickasaw Nation and Texas.
+James Lee married a Chickasaw woman who gave him the “right” to a ranch in the Chickasaw Nation.
+Brothers Tom and Pink helped him with the ranch, which was located on the Red River near Delaware Bend and just east of Thackerville.
+But, the Lee brothers weren’t in the mood to do any “real” ranching; instead, they would confiscate their neighbors’ herds, especially the Roff Brothers’ large ranch in the Arbuckle Mountains about two miles east of Berwyn.
+The Lee Ranch, about twenty miles south of the Roff Brothers, soon became a safe haven for bandits and outlaws traveling between the Chickasaw Nation and Texas.

 The Lee brothers and their cohorts, who became known as the Lee Gang, didn’t limit their rustling to just the ranch of the Roffs’; they were stealing cattle and horses from local ranches throughout Cooke County and the Chickasaw Nation.

-In the meantime, Ed Stein, the Lees’ brother-in-law, owned a store across the Red River in Texas, who peddled the majority of liquor into the Chickasaw Nation, a crime, in and of itself.
+In the meantime, Ed Stein, the Lees’ brother-in-law, owned a store across the Red River in Texas and peddled most liquor into the Chickasaw Nation, a crime in and of itself.

 Turner Falls in the Arbuckle Mountains of Oklahoma

-The other members of the posse were able to escape to tell of the ambush, saying they believed there were ten to twelve men in the cabin.
+The other posse members could escape to tell of the ambush, saying they believed ten to twelve men were in the cabin.
 Thought to be hiding inside were Jim, Tom, and Pink Lee, Ed Stein, Tom Cole, Jim Copeland, Della Humby, and the Dyer brothers.
 Two days after the ambush, a mob converged on the Lee Ranch and burned every building.
 The Dyer brothers were soon tracked down and lynched by a vigilante group.
 Rewards totaling some $7,000 were posted for the Lee brothers and Ed Stein, dead or alive, and the hunt for the killers was on.

 Tom Lee and Ed Stein were tracked down in Denison, Texas, where they surrendered and were sent to Ft.
-Smith, Arkansas for trial.
+Smith, Arkansas, for trial.
 However, the pair were acquitted.
 Stein returned to his bootlegging activities and drank himself to death a short time later.
-Tom Lee was arrested on a charge of larceny and was sent to prison.
+Tom Lee was arrested on a larceny charge and sent to prison.
 After his release, he was rumored to have been a wandering gambler.
 He died in 1925.

 The leaders of the Lee Gang – Jim and Pink, remained at large until September 7, 1885.
 Legendary lawman Heck Thomas had been doggedly trailing the pair, and upon receiving a tip, he tracked them to the John Washington Ranch near Delaware Bend on the banks of Lake Texoma.
-Thomas, along with Jim Taylor, and a posse, caught the pair off-guard, surrounded them, and ordered the fugitives to surrender.
+Along with Jim Taylor and a posse, Thomas caught the pair off-guard, surrounded them, and ordered the fugitives to surrender.
 Instead, the Lee boys answered with their Winchesters, and the inevitable shoot-out ensued.
 When the smoke cleared, the brothers lay dead.
 No one in the posse was wounded.

 The bodies were loaded into a wagon and taken to Gainesville, Texas, where Thomas and Taylor collected the reward.